jesse0099/EC2_INSTANCE_DESCRIPTOR/README.rst

 Clone Airtable Template
 ***********************

-First, you need and Airtable account.
+First, you need an Airtable account.
 Once you created one, continue.

 **Template:** `Airtable Template`_.